Can You Use a Savings Account For Venmo?

 So, suppose you now want to use that savings account for Venmo.
 Will it work properly?
 Is it even possible?
 Read on as we talk about savings accounts and Venmo.

-Can You Use a Savings Account For Venmo
+Can You Link a Savings Account to Venmo?

 No, you can’t use a savings account for your Venmo transactions, and you cannot link your savings account to Venmo as it falls under Venmo’s Invalid Bank accounts.
 You also can’t use a debit card issued on a savings account either.